keusendev/MyLBS/README.md

 Further features:

 - All data is persitet as JSON (Done with Swift Codables)
-- Entries can be deleted and saved again
+- Entries can be deleted and saved and read-in again
 - Only low energy modes are used
 - User can select which modes should be used
+- Two user notification types (popup in-app and normal push notification)

 Next steps